 But just because a hurricane doesn’t make landfall doesn’t mean it can’t cause catastrophic damage to areas within its reach.
 Hurricane Sandy in 2012, for example, intensified to a Category 3 storm (winds between 111–129 mph), but by the time it reached Maryland, New Jersey and New York — the states to which it inflicted the most damage — it had already “weakened” to a tropical storm.
 Sandy caused around $20 billion in damage to 16 states.

 New York is the last northern state in the top 10, as it has suffered 15 direct hits from hurricanes, three of which have been Category 3 or higher.
 The most infamous in recent memory was Hurricane Sandy in 2012, one of the most expensive natural disasters ever.
 Sandy never officially made landfall in New York, but it did have hurricane-force winds by the time it arrived in the Big Apple on October 28th.
-The storm’s wind gusts topped 100 mph in parts of the New York Metropolitan area, all but shutting down parts of the Tri-state area for months.
+The storm’s wind gusts were around 80 mph in parts of the New York Metropolitan area, all but shutting down the Tri-state area for months.

 Similar to Mississippi, Alabama has a small stretch of coastline (53 miles) but has nevertheless managed to see the 6th most hurricanes of any U.S. state.
 Also known for its land-based cyclones, Alabama also sees its share of hurricane warnings once hurricane season rolls around.
-Bama has been directly hit by 24 hurricanes since 1851, three of which have been Category 3 or higher.
+Bama has been directly hit by 23 hurricanes since 1851, five of which have been Category 3 or higher.

 Aside from Florida, perhaps no state has been hit with more expensive and deadly storms than Louisiana.
 Hurricane Katrina in 2005 was by far the most destructive, killing almost 1,600 Pelican State residents and causing approximately $108 billion in damage.
 Since Katrina, Louisiana has been hit by seven hurricanes, including one major storm.